Creating an Hello World Datapack with Kore

 Step 1: Setting Up the Datapack Folder

-. - Inside your world folder, create a new folder named
+- Inside your world folder, create a new folder named datapacks.

-folder, create a new folder for your datapack.
-Let's name ithello_world
+- Inside the datapacksfolder, create a new folder for your datapack.
+Let's name ithello_world.

 Step 2: Creating the Datapack Files